Skip to main content

 Does the description disclose side effects, auth requirements, rate limits, or destructive behavior?

-Annotations already indicate readOnlyHint=true, idempotentHint=true, and destructiveHint=false.
-The description adds that it 'Returns plain text in BIND zone file format,' which is helpful beyond annotations.
-No further behavioral context provided.
+Annotations already declare readOnlyHint=true and destructiveHint=false, so the safety profile is known.
+The description adds value by stating it returns 'plain text in BIND zone file format', which is beyond the annotations.
+No contradictions.

 Agents need to know what a tool does to the world before calling it.
 Descriptions should go beyond structured annotations to explain consequences.